Confusing Skin Care Ingredients

 Commonly found in body spray, hand sanitizer, body wash, and perfume

 Butylated hydroxyanisole (BHA) is a synthetic antioxidant used to extend shelf life.
 BHA is classified as “reasonably anticipated to be a human carcinogen” by the National Toxicology Program linked to skin depigmentation and endocrine disruption.

 Commonly found in lipstick, diaper cream, face cream, and body butter

 What ingredients should you look for in skin care products?

 Ingredients that are not only natural but multipurpose like sweet almond oil is what you should be looking for.
 Some may be as simple as honey that you find in your kitchen cupboards, while others may require a quick shopping trip online like bentonite clay.

 You see, by using natural ingredients and remedies your skin will show a dramatic improvement

-A natural resource of nutrients, vitamins, enzymes, and skin-boosting acids, honey is skin care ingredient to love!
+A natural resource of nutrients, vitamins, enzymes, and skin-boosting acids, honey is a skin care ingredient to love!
 Becca, organic lifestyle and green beauty specialist at Organically Becca says she it’s her favorite skin care ingredient.
 Use in her recipe for a Manuka Honey Face Mask.

-And Kay, eco-friendly specialist at Paws and Pines says “Try using raw honey as a face wash as it’s naturally antibacterial and moisturizing.
+And Kay, an eco-friendly specialist at Paws and Pines says “Try using raw honey as a face wash as it’s naturally antibacterial and moisturizing.
 It’s been key to minimizing my breakouts.
 The stickiness takes a little bit to get used to, but it’s worth it for the results!’
 I couldn’t agree more, I use in my daily fash wash recipe too.